You are viewing a story from harrypotterfanfiction.com

 "Think about it."
 Penny was still the complete essence of calm, not a single blonde hair out of place.
 "He won't expect me to lead him to the very person he's looking for.
 So just talk with him a little or whatever he wants, and stall until we play against the Gryffindors."

 "That's in two months!"
-Rona cried.
-She heaved a loud sigh.
-"You honestly couldn't have thought of a better way to throw him off the trail?!"
+Rona heaved a loud sigh.
+"You honestly couldn't have thought of a better way to throw him off the trail?"

 "Not that you let me yell on the pitch."